jozsefsallai/vscode-tsc/README.md

       // argument types:
       //   number, direction, face, map, weapon, item, equippable,
       //   illustration, song, sfx
+      // custom argument types:
+      //   if the type name is preceeded by `custom:` (with the colon
+      //   at the end and without backticks), the search will happen
+      //   in an object from the "custom" property.
+For example, if
+      //   the type is "custom:physics", the search will happen in the
+      //   custom.physics object of .tscrc.json.
+More on this below.
       // the language server will provide argument-related information
       // based on this array
       "argtype": [ "number" ]